Simon-Kral/kanban-board/README.md

 # Frontend
-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.2.
+This Frontend was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.2.

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.